scoobydrew/DirectorAPI/README.md

 ## Setup
 Clone the repository into the directory of your choosing.
 You will need to have Node.JS installed to run the webserver.

-If you have installed it, run the following command to install dependencies.
+If you have installed it, run the following command to install dependencies: `npm install`
-`npm install`

 You well also need mongoDB installed.
 You can find installers on their [site](http://www.mongodb.org/downloads).
 You can also find installation guides [here](http://docs.mongodb.org/manual/installation/) to help you get up and running with mongo.